top of page

 About Image 2024.jpg

 K was born in London in the 80's and comes from a Pakistani background.
-She grew up watching horror movies and reading gothic, horror, and classic literature, with a particular interest in death rituals, since learning about the Ancient Egyptians and Norse Gods.
-She took a keen interest in Jungian Dream Psychology at the age of 12.
+She grew up watching horror movies and reading gothic horror and classic literature, with a particular interest in Egyptian and Norse death rituals.
+She took a keen interest in Jungian Dream Psychology from the age of 11.

 Over in Pakistan, K’s uncle owned a video store; she spent most summers in Pakistan watching as much as she could.
 She loved hearing stories and Pakistan was filled with tales of jinn and churail.
 Ancient mythology and world creation stories allowed K to look beyond what was familiar to her.
 K took to telling her own stories to friends and family from a young age, most often highlighting the more frightening elements of narrative whilst enjoying the oral storytelling tradition.
 She then later went on to writing short stories for her high school magazine.